DS-RF/Yambo_examples/README.md

 > ypp_nl -u

-and change energy range, DampMpde and DampFactor:
+and change energy range, DampMode and DampFactor:
 ```
 Xorder=  4                   # Max order of the response functions
 % EnRngeRt